 Working out financial arrangements can be a difficult undertaking for a separating couple to deal with on their own.
 Divorce mediation helps to resolve issues over property and other assets, as well as questions over income and debts.

 Divorce mediation gives you a voice and control over outcomes.
 It reduces polarisation and escalation of conflict.
 Inevitably, how you wish to resolve your issues will depend on the circumstances of the case.
 It is likely your choice will be influenced by factors such as cost and timing, and how far you feel a face-to-face negotiation will be helpful.
 However, Courts increasingly encourage separating couples to try mediation because research has shown they produce more lasting, co-operative outcomes.

 Unfortunately some relationships come to an end as a result of violence or abuse.
-If this is the case then you may be able to claim compensation though the Criminal Injuries Compensation Authority.
-We provide a CICA claims service and can advise you as to whether you could make a claim for compensation.
+If this is the case then you may be able to claim compensation through the Criminal Injuries Compensation Authority.
+We provide a CICA claims service and can advise as to whether you could make a claim for compensation.